Katie Perry

-Katie Jane Taylor (née Perry born 30 December 1980) is an Australian fashion designer.
+Katie Jane Taylor (née Perry) is an Australian fashion designer.
 Her label began in the Paddington Markets, and continued with a shop in Sydney.

 Life and career

 Perry was born in Camden, London, England.
 In early years, after the separation of her parents, she traveled with her mother and her mother's partner, and lived on four continents (Asia, Europe, Africa and Australia).
 She now lives in Sydney.

 Her mother worked closely with the Benetton brothers before launching her own label in the 1970s, dressing those such as Diana, Princess of Wales and Paul McCartney.

 Perry studied at FBI Fashion College in Glebe, Sydney.
 She chose to have the collection made in Australia, using Australian jersey fabric.

 In September 2008, Perry submitted a trademark application for her label, which was formally approved as trademark number 1264761 in the Australian Official Journal of Trademarks, on 29 January 2009.
 In June 2009, she launched the Katie Perry Studio in Mosman, a suburb of Sydney.